st155213/Free-YouTube-MP3-Downloader-Python/README.md

 # Python_Youtube_mp3_downloader_Win
 A simple Python GUI tool to download YouTube videos as MP3 files on Windows.
 This repository contains the Python source code only.

+GUI built with Tkinter

+Automatically downloads ffmpeg if missing

+Uses yt-dlp for YouTube extraction

+Browser cookies (Firefox, Edge, Chrome, Opera, Brave) are used if login is required

+Used Python version 3.12.4

+Does not include a pre-built EXE; users can create it themselves using PyInstaller